Arthritis Hand Exercises

 Neutral Position: Hold your hand upright with your wrist, finger, and thumb upward.

 Curls: Starting from the “neutral” position and keeping your knuckles and wrist straight.
 Bend then straighten the end and middle joints of your fingers.

 Fist: Make a fist with your hand, making sure each joint is bending as much as possible.
 This exercise will help strengthen your fingers.

 Stretch: Straighten all your fingers as much as possible.

 Spread: Similar to the “stretch.”
 Rest your hand on a table, or a flat surface, and straighten all your fingers and then bring them back together.

-Thumb Slide: Holding your hand out, like you’re about give someone a handshake, lift your thumb up so its pointing at the ceiling and then lower it so its pointing at the floor.
+Thumb Slide: Holding your hand out, like you’re about to give someone a handshake, lift your thumb up so it’s pointing at the ceiling and then lower it so it’s pointing at the floor.

 Thumb Roll: Start your hand in the “neutral” position, stretch out your thumb and pinky finger out.
 Then move your thumb and pinky over your palm and touch the tips of your fingers, without moving your three middle fingers.

 Even though there is no cure for arthritis performing these exercises regularly will you bring strength and mobility to your hands.
 They can also help prevent arthritis from spreading or becoming worse.